-The net decrease in income from equity-method investees of approximately \$0.3 million is primarily due to the refinancing of the FPH JV properties and the related write off of fees and deferred financing costs from the previous lender, and the termination of two leases in our JV properties including the write off of certain costs associated with those terminations.
+The net increase in income from equity-method investees of approximately \$0.4 million is primarily due to the following transactions in 2019: (i) refinancing of the FPH JV properties and the related write-off of fees and deferred financing costs from the previous lender; (ii) the termination of two leases in our JV properties; and (iii) the write-off of certain costs associated with those lease terminations.
+Additionally, we have benefited from the decline in applicable interest rates on the loans with variable interest rates in 2020.

-The gain on sale of real estate properties is due to the sale of our four NC Properties (see Note 11 to the accompanying Notes to Consolidated Financial Statements), and as of February 15, 2019, they are no longer consolidated in our consolidated financial statements.
+The gain on sale of real estate properties is due to the sale of our four NC Properties in 2019 (see Note 11 to the accompanying Notes to Consolidated Financial Statements).